Science and technology in Ivory Coast: Scientific output

 Scientific output is relatively modest in Ivory Coast, with scientists producing 10 articles per million inhabitants in international journals in 2014, compared to a continental average of 20 per million.
 The language barrier may explain this trend at least in part, since Thomson Reuters' database tends to favour English-language journals.
 Between 2005 and 2014, Ivory Coast's scientific output almost doubled from 110 to 208, according to Thomson Reuters' Web of Science (Science Citation Index Expanded), a trend also observed in other West African countries.
 The production of scientific articles from Ivory Coast peaked in 2012 before declining slightly in 2014, no doubt as a result of the political crisis in the country.
 Between 2008 and 2014, scientists published most in biological sciences (427 articles), followed by medical sciences (302) then geosciences (114), agriculture and chemistry (78 each).

 Ivory Coast is an exception in West Africa for the rate of international collaboration.
 Whereas more than eight out of ten articles had a foreign co-author in most countries in 2014, the rate in Ivory Coast was 73%.
 Between 2008 and 2014, Ivory Coast's main scientific partners were France (610 co-authored articles), the United States of America (183), Switzerland (162), the United Kingdom (109) and Burkina Faso (93).
 Ivory Coast is also the fifth-closest collaborator for Togo.
-Ivory Coast was ranked 114th in the Global Innovation Index in 2021, down from 103rd in 2019.
+Ivory Coast was ranked 110th in the Global Innovation Index in 2025.